a6patch/docs/docs/nodes/relay-node-install.md

 su - qredit
 ```

 *OPTIONAL* If you have a locally maintained snapshot, this is the time to restore it.
-Place the snapshot in ~/snapshots, with the format "qredit_mainnet".
-Then run this command:
+Place the snapshot-folder in `~/.local/qredit-core/mainnet/snapshots`, with the correct format (which is `1-blockheight at time of the snapshot`).
+Then, run this command:
 ```
 ccontrol snapshot restore
 ```